ignurof/portfolio-frontend/README.md

 ## HTML, SCSS, JS

-Third iteration of the frontend, first iteration on GitHub.
+This is the third iteration of the portfolio-frontend and the first iteration to make use of Git and GitHub.
+The first iteration was made up of only HTML & CSS, while the second iteration made use of some basic JS.

+Data gets loaded in from the portfolio-backend using Fetch calls.